atk4/docs/core/working-with-objects.md

     </tbody>
 </table>

 These properties are declared as `public` so that they can be read by Addons, but it's bad style to change them directly.
-Here are the methods you should use to work with these properties:
+Here are the methods you should use to edit these properties:

 * **$short_name**, $name: `$obj->rename('new_name')`
 * **$elements**: `$obj->add(); $obj->getElement(); $child->destroy()`